 The following is a list of the most popular colleges and universities in the U.S. for a Film, Video & Photographic Arts degree, based purely on number of students graduated.

 These Film, Video & Photographic Arts colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 It's difficult to beat School of Visual Arts if you want to study Film, Video & Photographic Arts.
-25.7% of undergrads at School of Visual Arts are Film students.
+We have determined that the Film degree program at School of Visual Arts is highly focused.
 Based in New York, New York, this school is a good choice for students who flourish in an urban atmosphere.

 There is an advanced degree program obtainable for those who are intrigued.
 On account of School of Visual Arts' outstanding student-to-faculty ratio of 9:1, there are plenty of opportunities for students to work with their professors.
 Find every one of School of Visual Arts' rankings to learn more.